8 grape companion plants and what you should avoid

 Thyme grows sandy or loamy soil with a pH range between 6.0 and 8.0.
 Full sunlight and moderate moisture nurture its flavorful foliage and compact growth.
 Thyme provides invaluable benefits to neighboring plants by repelling pests, attracting beneficial insects, and enhancing overall garden biodiversity.

-Planting these plants next to grape have huge negative effects on the development of your plant.
+Planting these plants next to grape has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your grape.
 Because of these negative effects, we don’t recomment growing the plants below next to your grape.

 Garlic